arunhotra/ansible-bigip-upgrades/Readme.md

 ## Documentation

+### General upgrade process

+#### General guideline - work on standby first, compare with active.
+If things look good faiover and repeat process on active.

+  * Upload the image with the version that you will be upgrading to
+  * Take backups ucs, qkview
+  * Disable traps
+  * Select inactive volume, delete it
+  * Install software into deleted volume and  activate
+  * Once BIG-IP is booted into the new version, compare stats with the active device (log these stats as well)
+  * Note - currently the pool status is being compared - modify accordingly based on your needs
+  * If everthing looks good, failover and repeat the process on the other device

 ### Playbook - upgrade.yml

   * Roles run first and then after the success criteria is true.
 Following are the roles.
+  * The upgrade_success variable indicates that that particular upgrade (box A or B) was successful based on the comparison criteria (pool status comparison in this case)

 ### Roles

 ### init-hosts - initializing and populating some variables to be used later

-  * Initializes variables, initializes success variable seperately, populates hosts from the inventory, populates the guests from the hosts, populates the active standby guest pairs.
-It also assigns the standby host - in the first iteration based on the second host in the list.
-Then it also checks if the success criteria is working or not, and based on that it assigns the first host as standby host.
+  * Initializes variables, initializes success variable seperately, populates hosts from the inventory, populates the active standby pairs.

   * Note that all the tasks in the init-hosts always run

+  * The standby_host variable controls

 ### pre-upgrade

   * Uploads image, takes qkview, ucs and re-licences

+  * Pauses for 60 seconds after the volume is deleted

 ### upgrade  -

-  * prepare the volume
+  * prepare the volume - delete the nearest inacvive volume

+  * If there is only one volume - it chooses "HD1.10" as a safe bet and installs the software on that volume

-  * upgrade the guest
+  * upgrade the guest - install software on the chosen volume and boot into that volume

-### post upgrade guests
+### post upgrade

   * compares the pool status and sets the upgrade_success variable accordingly.